-InfinityDB Encrypted uses ‘Transparent Data Encryption’ or TDE to minimize the impact of security.
+InfinityDB Encrypted uses ‘Transparent Data Encryption’ or TDE for data at rest to minimize the impact of security.
 It is necessary only to provide a password on file creation and opening, and all the rest is handled internally.
-You can combine this TDE with other security measures to increase safety.
-Because InfinityDB uses a single file for all data in a given database, the encryption covers all data at once reliably, even while in use.
+You can combine this TDE with other security measures to increase safety of all data at rest.
+Because InfinityDB Database uses a single file for all data in a given database, the encryption covers all data at once reliably, even while in use.
 The encrypted files can be used as backups with no encryption step, and with no decryption on restore.
 There is no point in time when any unencrypted data reaches storage.

 - All stored block data is 100% encrypted 100% of the time according to a password using AES-128 or AES-256

-- Selectable encryption levels – strong or regular for export compliance.
+- Encryption levels may be selected – strong or regular for export compliance.
 Future versions will provide more

 - File content is fully dynamic – there is no ‘encrypted’ vs ‘unencrypted’ state and open() is fast